scallyw4g/bonsai/readme.md

 -------------------------------------------------------------------------------
 ## Sound

-[ ] Write an mp3,ogg,..? decompresser
+[ ] Write an mp3, ogg, ..? decompresser

+[ ] Do sound :'D

 # Building

-Ensure you have an OpenGL driver, X11 and clang
+NOTE: The officially supported compiler is clang-15.
+Different versions may work, but may also emit warnings, or errors.
+If the following instructions do not work for you, by all means open an issue and I will do what I can to assist.

+## On Windows:
+Bonsai requires `clang` and a unix-like shell to build on Windows.
+Installing `git-bash` usually works for me.

 ## On Linux:
+Ensure you have an OpenGL driver, GL headers, X11 headers, and clang

 ### Ubuntu
-`sudo apt install freeglut3-dev libx11-dev`
+`sudo apt install freeglut3-dev libx11-dev clang-15`

 ### Archlinux
 `sudo pacman -S freeglut libx11`